-U.S. exports of recovered plastic and paper remained consistent in February, despite global trade policy changes for both materials that went into effect at the beginning of the year.
+U.S. exports of recovered plastic remained consistent in February, despite global trade policy changes that went into effect at the beginning of the year.

 The U.S. Census Bureau, part of the U.S. Department of Commerce, released the latest export data this month, covering trade activity in February.